The Best Practices of Giving Employee Feedback

 - Which areas do you feel you performed well in?

-5. Elaborate on the Impact
+5. Elaborate on Their Impact

 Employees want to know how their work contributes to the bigger picture.
-When you offer feedback, take the opportunity to link the employee’s individual performance to a broader outcome like a stronger culture, greater customer satisfaction, or team and department goals.
+When you offer feedback, take the opportunity to connect the employee’s individual performance to a broader outcome like a stronger culture, greater customer satisfaction, or team and department goals.

 For example, don’t just tell an employee that they need to communicate more with other teams on a new project.
-Instead, explain how everyone’s feedback and collaboration are necessary in order to properly achieve all aspects of a client’s strategic roadmap and to efficiently communicate any foreseeable issues to the client.
+Instead, explain how everyone’s feedback and collaboration are necessary to properly achieve all aspects of a client’s strategic roadmap and to efficiently communicate any foreseeable issues to the client.

 6. Share Good News